 GATE ENTRY DEVICES

-The vehicle access gates at Tanoan Community East may be opened using a remote or a card (at the Lowell gate only).
+The vehicle access gates at Tanoan Community East may be opened using a windshield tag or a card.
 Residents may purchase as many windshield tags as they have vehicles registered in the name of a Tanoan East resident, and a maximum of three (3) gate access cards per address.

-Cards: (Lowell gate only) To open the gate, touch the card to the yellow card reader.
-There are 2 card readers at the Lowell gate – one in the left lane by the gate house, and one in the right lane in line with the gate house.
+To open the gate, touch the card to the yellow card reader.
+There are two card readers at the Lowell gate – one in the left lane by the gate house, and one in the right lane in line with the gate house.
 The card reader at the Country Club gate is in the right lane.
 Please note there is no front, back, up or down to the card; the card can be presented in any direction.
 Access will be granted when the card reader light turns green.
 Allow the gate to open completely and proceed through the gate promptly.
 Note that the cards are plastic and can break if bent or folded.
 Exposure to direct sunlight, extreme cold, heat, water, or strong magnets can damage the card and render it inactive.

-The association does not replace broken or malfunctioning devices after the 30-day warranty period.
+The association does not replace broken or malfunctioning devices.
 You will need to purchase a new device.
-If a device is not working, you should check with the Manager to be sure it is programmed in the computer properly (we will need the 5-digit number on the device), and make sure your remote has a fresh battery.
-Like all mechanical items, remotes and cards do eventually wear out and have to be replaced.
+If a device is not working, you should check with the Manager to be sure it is programmed in the computer properly (we will need the 5-digit number on the device – see the instructions, next page).
+Like all mechanical items, cards do eventually wear out and have to be replaced.

-When you sell your home, you should give the gate devices to the new owner, just as you would the garage door opener.
+When you sell your home, you should give the gate cards to the new owner, just as you would the garage door opener.
 Refunds or credits are not issued for gate devices when a homeowner sells their home.
-New owners must contact the Manager to have the devices activated in their name, and to purchase windshield tags.
+New owners must contact the Manager to have the cards activated in their name, and to purchase windshield tags.